renejra/azure-ml-engineer/project-2/README.md

 ![Swagger Endpoint](assets/swagger-endpoint.jpg)

-If you would like to see a longer screenshot of the Swagger documentation created, feel free to checkout this [bigger screenshot](assets/swagger_endpoints.png), that features the expanded explanations of the `GET` and `POST` endpoints, but that is not rendered in this README file as it is too long.
+If you would like to see a longer screenshot of the Swagger documentation created, **feel free to checkout this [bigger screenshot](assets/swagger_endpoints.png) that features the expanded explanations of the `GET` and `POST` endpoints**, but that is not rendered in this README file as it is too long.

 ### Creating and deploying a pipeline
 THIS SECTION IS MISSING

 ## Screen Recording
 In order to demonstrate the above mentioned steps, we also provide a screencast recoding.
-The video can be found [in Youtube using this link](https://youtu.be/9bJirgPb3oY) and it features a demo of most of the resources mentioned above.
+The **video can be found [in Youtube using this link](https://youtu.be/9bJirgPb3oY)** and it features a demo of most of the resources mentioned above.
 Hope you like it!

 ## Standout Suggestions
 Since we used the provided Virtual Machines of Udacity to access Azure, the optional section of creating a service principal and authenticate to it was not possible nor relevant.
 While we also do not provide the optional Apache Benchmark results, we did replace the relevant REST endpoint URI and Bearer Key on the [`benchmark.sh`](benchmark.sh) file script.

 ## Ideas for project improvement
 The work on this project can be improved, of course.
 Some of the ideas I could think about are:
-- Improving security by leaving out all secrets from the repository.
+- **Improving security** by leaving out all secrets from the repository.
 In this case I intentionally left them, since resources are already destroyed and so reviewers could see the endpoints created as in the images and video.
 But in a production environment I would use environment variables and take them out of our code.
-- Creating a standalone webapp to serve the Swagger documentation.
+- Creating a **standalone webapp to serve the Swagger documentation**.
-- Improving the pipeline or adding more features.
+- **Improving the pipeline** or adding more features.
 Some of these could be for example, retraining after dataset has changed or every certain amount of time upload a new dataset and trigger the pipeline.
-- Completing additional standout suggestions like exporting the model to ONNX or including parallel steps would be really cool.
+- Completing additional standout suggestions like **exporting the model to ONNX or including parallel steps** would be really cool.